• Home

 1.Development of congestive heart failure:

-Labored breathing and lethargy are the most frequently noticed signs of congestive heart failure and result from failure of the heart to efficiently pump blood.
+Labored breathing (increased respiratory rate and/or effort, increased abdominal breathing, etc) and lethargy are the most frequently noticed signs of congestive heart failure and result from failure of the heart to efficiently pump blood.

 2.Thromboembolic disease:

 Altered flow of blood in enlarged heart chambers increases the risk of blood clot formation within the heart called a thrombus.
-If parts of the thrombus become dislodged,they can travel in the bloodstream and block smaller blood vessels.
-These traveling blood clots are called emboli and the most common place for them to lodge is at the bottom of the aorta.
+If parts of the thrombus become dislodged, they can travel in the bloodstream and block smaller blood vessels.
+These traveling blood clots are called emboli, and the most common place for them to lodge is at the bottom of the aorta.
 This results in obstruction of the blood supply to the back legs, which is very painful and leads to paralysis.
-Although some cats may recover with appropriate treatment,this is a potentially fatal complication of any cardiomyopathy.
-Emboli can also lodge in any other part of the body including the lungs leading to difficulty breathing and the brain resulting in a stroke.
+Although some cats may recover with appropriate intensive treatment, this is a potentially fatal complication of any cardiomyopathy.
+Emboli can also lodge in any other part of the body, including the lungs leading to difficulty breathing and the brain resulting in a stroke.

 3.Hypertension: